adamrmelnyk/oxide_boy/README.md

 * Timers
 * GUI
+  * Gaphics need to be implented to get past operation 0x68.
+The LY register (mem location 0xff44) will need to be incremented as we preform cpu cycles.
 * I/O
 * Be able to run through the whole boot rom
   * Fix looping where we're jumping to 0x64 forever